bzeiss/hearcal/README.md

 The ideal level, according to this often cited work, for mixing with the most balanced perception of all frequencies—while remaining safe and bearable—is generally considered to be **83 dB to 85 dB SPL** as a room calibration convention.
 To my knowledge, there is no universal standard like this for headphones currently.
 So these values may or may not apply.

-#### Why 85 dB?
+#### Why 83-85 dB?
 Human hearing is naturally non-linear.
 At low volumes (around 40–60 dB), your ears are much less sensitive to low and high frequencies, causing the midrange (especially 3–4 kHz) to sound disproportionately loud.
 As volume increases, these curves "flatten out," allowing you to perceive the bass and treble more accurately in relation to the mids.

 * **The "Flattest" Level:** The curves continue to flatten as volume increases toward the threshold of pain (120+ dB).
 However, mixing at 100+ dB is not bearable for more than a few minutes and will cause rapid ear fatigue and permanent hearing damage.
-* **The Industry Standard:** The 85 dB SPL figure is the recognized standard for cinema and large professional studios.
+* **The Industry Standard:** The 83-85 dB SPL figure is a recognized standard for cinema and large professional studios.
 At this level, the frequency response is flat enough to make accurate EQ decisions without endangering your hearing.

 #### Practical Considerations for "Bearability"
-While 85 dB is the theoretical sweet spot for room calibration, it can be fatiguing over a long 8-hour session.
+While 83-85 dB is the theoretical sweet spot for room calibration, it can be fatiguing over a long 8-hour session.
 Many engineers follow these practical guidelines:

 * **Small Rooms/Headphones:** Due to ear fatigue, many professionals prefer monitoring at **76 dB to 80 dB SPL** for the bulk of a session.
 * **The "Check" Method:** It is common practice to do the majority of the work at a moderate level (75–80 dB) and then turn the volume up to **85 dB** specifically for "checking" the low-end and high-end balance before turning it back down.
 Also bear in mind that some headphones may show more clarity and bass punch at higher levels 80-85 dB.
 It's unclear whether there is real scientific work on this.